PieLabs/serve-pie/README.md

 * --pie - set a path to a local pie dependency (will override what's in dependencies.json). you can have as many of these as you want
 * --log [error|warn|info|verbose|debug|silly|path-to-config-file] - a log level or a path to a log config file.
+* --root [path] the path to be used as the root, should contain the sample files above.
 * ....